Ritika8081/Cuboid/README.md

 ### 🎯 2.
 Choose Difficulty
 - Select from: **Beginner, Easy, Medium, Hard, Pro**
-- Each level sets a higher **Beta threshold** for the shape to move.
+- Difficulty affects movement speed (not threshold):
+  - Easier levels move faster when focused
+  - Harder levels move slower when focused

 ---

 ### ▶️ 3.
 Start the EEG Stream
 - Click `Start Stream` after connecting.
+- The game will automatically begin a **5-second calibration phase** to measure your maximum beta activity.
-- EEG data will start flowing, and bars for **Delta, Theta, Alpha, Beta, Gamma** will update in real-time.
+- After calibration, EEG data will start flowing, and bars for **Delta, Theta, Alpha, Beta, Gamma** will update in real-time.

 ---

 ### 🧠 4.
 Focus and Control
-- Focus your mind to raise **Beta waves**.
+- Focus your mind to raise **Beta waves** above your personal threshold.
-- When your brain activity crosses the set **Beta threshold**, the shape moves upward.
+- When your beta activity is sustained for 3 seconds, the shape moves upward.
+- If beta drops below threshold for 3 seconds, the shape moves downward.
 - If it reaches the goal zone — 🎉 you score a GOAL!

 ---